JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

 This exercise is straightforward.
-The first thing that we have to do is to define functions described by the set of equations in the exercise description
+We first define the functions described by the set of equations.

 ```@example plots_fce
 fx(t; a = 4.23, b = 2.35) = (a + b)*cos(t) - b*cos((a/b + 1)*t)